-Gallemore teaches Cost Analysis and Internal Controls in all three Booth MBA programs.
-He won the 2019 Emory Williams Award for Teaching Excellence, which is the school-wide teaching award, decided by students across the full-time, part-time, and weekend Booth MBA programs.
-He was also named one of Poets & Quants “Best 40 Under 40 MBA Professors” in 2019.
+Prior to joining UNC Kenan-Flagler, he was on the faculty at the University of Chicago Booth School of Business, where he won the Emory Williams Award for Teaching Excellence, the school-wide teaching award decided by students across all MBA programs.
+He was also named one of Poets & Quants “Best 40 Under 40” business school professors.

-Gallemore earned his Ph.D. in accounting from the University of North Carolina at Chapel Hill.
-Additionally, he holds a Master’s in Business Administration (where he finished first in his class), a B.S. in Business Administration, and a B.A. in Political Science, all from the University of North Carolina at Chapel Hill.
+He received his Ph.D. in Accounting, Master’s in Business Administration (where he finished first in his class), B.S. in Business Administration, and B.A. in Political Science all from the University of North Carolina at Chapel Hill.

-Outside of research and teaching, Gallemore enjoys playing and watching sports, reading, traveling, and spending time with his wife and daughters.
+Outside of research and teaching, he enjoys playing and watching sports, reading, traveling, and spending time with his wife and daughters.